vizicist/palette/docs/building.md

 - In Visual Studio Code, click on the "extensions marketplace" icon (four little squares) on the left side.
   In the "Search Extensions" field, enter "go", and install the Go language support.
+  Other pieces of the Go toolchain will be offered to you automatically within VSCode.

 - To compile everything, use a newly-created "cmd" window (so that the changes to PATH and the environment variable are reflected) and enter these lines: